-On April 14, 2015 we had the pleasure of eating at Tea Master Vegetarian Restaurant.
+On April 14, 2015 (my birthday!) we had the pleasure of eating at Tea Master Vegetarian Restaurant.

 Tea Master is a vegetarian restaurant.
 It offers numerous delicious vegan options too.
 Their menu has a satisfactory variety of Asian main meals and entrées.

-Tea master is located near the CBD of Brisbane in Fortitude Valley.
+Tea master is located near the Central Business District (CBD) of Brisbane in Fortitude Valley.
 It’s right on the edge of Chinatown.

 On foot, Tea Master was effortless to find.
 It wouldn’t be very visible if you were driving on the road though.
 There are columns in front of the strip mall where Tea Master is located, which can obscure the view of the sign.

 I walked to the restaurant so I didn’t check for parking availability.
 I am sure there is somewhere to park as there are plenty of restaurants and shops nearby.
 I noticed a large Asian strip mall located a street over from Wickham Street, which appeared have parking available.